-Last July, I ran my first 100km ultra-marathon – Race To The Stones, along the Ridgeway in South England.
-Despite not training specifically for the race, I completed the race without too much pain – and got to the finish line in 11hrs 39mins.
+Last July, I ran my first 100k ultramarathon – Race To The Stones, along the Ridgeway in South England.
+Despite not training specifically for the race, I completed the 100 kilometers (62.14 miles) without too much pain – and got to the finish line in 11hrs 39mins.

 Like many people who have managed to complete a marathon, once my feet had recovered and I’d suppressed most of the ‘I’m-never-doing-this-again’ mid-race thoughts, I began to wonder what else I was capable of.

-The idea of running something as long as a 100km race was daunting, and not particularly appealing – why would I want to try and run for that long?
+The idea of running something as long as a 100k race was daunting, and not particularly appealing – why would I want to try and run for that long?
 Surely that’s not good for your body?
 It’s just going to be endless hours of discomfort, right?
 Still, that same internal voice persisted in looking for a new challenge.

-My friend Megan happened to mention she was running the Race To The Stones 100km through South England in a few months, and why don’t I join her?
+My friend Megan happened to mention she was running the Race To The Stones 100k through South England in a few months, and why don’t I join her?
 On a whim, I loaded up the race website and keyed in my details.
 I told myself that I wasn’t actually committing to the race, just penciling in my interest – I could easily pull out at any point.

 As the race approached, Megan had to pull out due to a knee injury – it would have been the perfect excuse for me to pull out too.
 But instead, I quietly kept the race at the back of my mind, and as the summer approached I tentatively booked flights and hotels – I didn’t even tell any of my friends or family about the race, I was so apprehensive.
 All they knew was I was going to do some run outside London.

-The next thing I knew I was at Heathrow bus stop just before 05:00am on race day, waiting for a bus to Oxford, dressed in my running gear.
+The next thing I knew I was at Heathrow bus stop just before 05:00 am on race day, waiting for a bus to Oxford, dressed in my running gear.
 A couple of hours later, I was at the start line . . . completely oblivious as to how the day was going to unfold.